Asian shares slip from six-month high ahead of Fed policy decision

 Companies in the survey listed the global trade war as the top business risk, followed by higher interest rates and the slowing Chinese economy.

-The Fed is widely expected keep rates steady later in the day, putting the main market focus on its policymakers' rate projections for the next few years.
+The Federal Reserve is widely expected to keep rates steady later in the day, putting the main market focus on its policymakers' rate projections for the next few years.

 (For graphic on The Fed's Dot Plot, click https://tmsnrt.rs/2UDfpY1